 Imagine you are in that Monty Python’s Life of Brian open-air bazaar:

 “How much for the beard?”

 “What?
 Wait a minute…We’re supposed to haggle!!!”

-In a market place buyers and sellers will quote each other different prices.
+In a marketplace place buyers and sellers will quote each other different prices.
 What each person is willing to pay is different.

 You might argue that this does not apply to you.
 That you live in a “developed” economy where prices are fixed.

 For instance, in a supermarket, you might argue that products have price labels and that it would be ridiculous to haggle.

 I’ll wager if you order a large enough quantity you will be able to haggle with the shop manager.
 I actually did this a few months ago when relatives were visiting from abroad.
 They loved the olives in a local outlet and wanted to buy 15 kg.
 I called the supermarket and secured a 10% discount.

 Also, while the price label on the product is fixed today it won’t necessarily remain so over time.

 With inflation rife nowadays you may have noticed that you are getting priced out of some products.